Guaris/portfolio/content/portfolio/turtl.md

 +++
-title = "How to Install Turtl on Linux" slug = "portfolio" date = "2019-01-01"
+title = "How to Install Turtl on Linux" slug = "turtl" date = "2019-03-08"
 +++

 # What is Turtl?

 Turtl is an open-source alternative to cloud-based storage services.
 With a focus on privacy, Turtl offers a place to store and access your passwords, bookmarks and pictures.
-Hosting your own Turtl server on a secure Linode allows you to monitor your own security.
+Hosting your own Turtl server on a secure server allows you to monitor your own security.

 The Turtl server is written in Common Lisp, and the low-level encryption is derived from the Stanford JavaScript Crypto Library.
 If encryption is important to you, read over the encryption specifics section of the [official documentation](https://turtlapp.com/docs/security/encryption-specifics/)